Skip to content

 We get creatine two ways:

-The result is that most omnivores get roughly 2-4 grams of creatine per day, and vegetarians and vegans about half that, missing out on many of the benefits of higher creatine levels.
+The result is that most omnivores get roughly 2-4 grams of creatine per day, and vegetarians and vegans about half that.

 How to Get It On a Plant-Based Diet